tleyden/tleyden.github.io/source/_posts/2014-12-15-running-a-sync-gateway-cluster-under-coreos-on-aws.markdown

 ![architecture diagram](http://tleyden-misc.s3.amazonaws.com/blog_images/sync-gw-coreos-onion.png)

-Disclaimer: this approach to running Couchbase Server and Sync Gateway is entirely **experimental** and is not recommended for running a production system yet.
-There are [known issues](https://github.com/couchbaselabs/couchbase-server-docker/issues/2), and I'm working with the Couchbase support team to get these resolved.
+*Disclaimer: this approach to running Couchbase Server and Sync Gateway is entirely **experimental** and you should do your own testing before running a production system.
+Having said that, this approach has undergone a [major feedback loop](https://github.com/couchbaselabs/couchbase-server-docker/issues/2) from real users, and this version is a lot more stable than the initial version.*

-### Screencast available

-There is a [screencast video](https://www.youtube.com/watch?v=7-7jsLzHsWU) (12 mins) which walks through this entire setup process, or you can follow the instructions below.

 ## Kick off Couchbase Server + Sync Gateway cluster